-The Organization's management has evaluated subsequent events through August 31, 2015, which is the date these financial statements were available to be issued, for events requiring disclosure in the financial statements as of and for the year ended December 31, 2014.
-There has been no material event noted in this period which would either impact the results reflected in these financial statements or the Organization's results going forward.
+The Organization's management has performed a review of subsequent events through the date of the audit report, which is the date these financial statements were available to be issued.
+Management has represented that there has been no material event noted in this period which would either impact the results reflected in these financial statements or the Organization's results going forward.